anayini/TIL/ProgrammingLanguages/Parsing/Parsing-techniques.md

 3. K=1 parsers are easy to hand write, but it becomes harder for K > 1.
 4. Many production level languages are written using handwritten LL parsers.

+#### Packrat Parsers
+1. Similar to a recursive descent parser.
+2. Runs in linear time, but has larger storage requirements.
+3. Based on parsing expression grammars (a formal grammar similar to CFGs)

 ## Parser Combinators
 1. A way of designing a parser through the composition of smaller parsers.
 2. Tend to result in much more readable parsers.